sotrh/learn-wgpu/docs/intermediate/tutorial12-camera/README.md

 # A Better Camera

 I've been putting this off for a while.
-Implementing a camera isn't specifically related to using WGPU properly, but it's been bugging me so let's do it.
+Implementing a camera isn't specifically related to using WGPU properly, but it's been bugging me, so let's do it.

 `lib.rs` is getting a little crowded, so let's create a `camera.rs` file to put our camera code.
 The first things we're going to put in it are some imports and our `OPENGL_TO_WGPU_MATRIX`.